silverbulletmd/silverbullet/website/SilverBullet.md

 ```
 The sky is the limit.
 See [[Objects]] and [[Live Queries]] for more information.

+For additional productivity boosts, have a look at SilverBullet’s [[Templates]] functionality.

 # Install SilverBullet
 Has your mind been sufficiently blown to commit to an install?
 Took you long enough, alright then.
 Please proceed to [[Install]] and enjoy!